ZacharyGodfrey/ts-api/README.md

 **A NodeJS API written in TypeScript**

+This project is an HTTP API, but not necessarily a REST API.
+The architecture could easily be converted to use REST endpoints, but I wanted to experiment with free-form endpoints in this project.

 The problem domain for this project is an online product catalog because that's more interesting than a to-do list application.

 ## HTTP Request Methods